 Residence Life provides visitors housing.
 There is also the Kellogg Conference Hotel on campus.
 Please contact Visitors Housing at firstname.lastname@example.org

 directly for the housing registration form.
-Kellogg Conference Hotel's reservation number is (202) 651-6000.Who do I contact about the program content (i.e. what will be covered in each level of ASL courses)?
+Kellogg Conference Hotel's reservation number is (202) 651-6000.Can I do a payment plan?

-After submitting an application online, we will need a copy of your child’s high school transcript indicating a GPA of 2.75 or higher, a letter of recommendation from their guidance counselor will be required if the GPA requirement is not met.
-Those documents can be faxed to (202) 651-5744 to the attention of Vivienne Schroeder, or emailed to her at firstname.lastname@example.org.
+After submitting an application online, we will need a copy of your child's high school transcript indicating a GPA of 2.75 or higher, a letter of recommendation from their guidance counselor will be required if the GPA requirement is not met.
+Those documents can be faxed to (202) 651-5296 to the attention of Samantha Siedschlag, or emailed to her at email@example.com.

 Upon receipt of these documents, prospective campers will then be contacted to set up an evaluative skype meeting with a program official.
 Afterward we will send an email confirmation in regards to your child's acceptance into the program.

 We do not have a specific deadline.
 However, spots do fill up quickly, so the sooner we receive everything, the better.
 Our Immerse Into ASL program will have a maximum of 48 students.

 When is check-in and check-out dates/times?